4xoc/netbox_sd/README.md

 The basis of this project is the code base used some years now at WIIT AG in production.
 With the open sourcing of the base code, this project aims to maintain and expand its features.
 There is currently no fixed plan where the development will head towards but everyone is invited to request features, open bug issues and help develop this project to cover more bases.
+A couple of ideas I have in mind:

+- have `staged` status already add devices but create a silence for the device; similarly have `failed` do the same for already existing devices
+- allow for label dropping within netbox_sd to remove unwanted labels and reduce cardinality
+- more TLS features like fixed CA cert for internal CAs; client certificate authentication towards Netbox
+- how about a web gui to get more insights into netbox_sd?

 ## Supported Netbox Versions
 < 4.0.0 (v4 has not been tested, but is a high prio topic)
->= 3.4.5 required (or else you'll have a bad time)
+\>= 3.4.5 required (or else you'll have a bad time)

 ## Usage Considerations
 This software is intended to run on the same machine that Prometheus runs on.
 As a user, you must ensure that the files